byteOwle/Notes/README.md

 # Notes
-Here lies all my projects
+Here lies all my projects and practice problems solved from either HackerRank and/or LeetCode